• Banner image for: <strong>715 Commercial St | Emporia, KS</strong>

 Kaila and Joel have an Irish Wolfhound/Great Dane mix (Georgia), tortie cat (Lucy), black cat (Saul), van cat (Alaska), tuxedo cat (Kentucky), and a red-tailed boa (Rosie).

 Kristin Oberle is an Emporia native who began her art career working for Harry Hart at the age of 15.
-She has taught Art at the Emporia Middle School for 30 years.
+She retired in May 2025 from teaching Art at the Emporia Middle School for 30 years.
+She took over the store in July 2025.
+She loves working with artists to help promote their Art.
+In her spare time, she loves to work jigsaw puzzles and create her own artwork.

 Sam Banks - Inventory & Social Media Manager

-Sam is originally from Texas but absolutely loves Emporia and it's art community.
-As an artist herself, Sam enjoys connecting with customers with unique pieces for gifts or personal collections.
+Sam is originally from Texas but absolutely loves Emporia and its art community.
+As an artist herself, Sam enjoys connecting customers with unique pieces for gifts or personal collections.

-When Sam isn't at Trox helping manage inventory and social media, she is with her husband, David, and their cats: Mily, S'more, and Ricochet.
+When Sam isn't at Trox helping manage inventory and social media, she is with her husband, David, and their cats: Milo, S'more, and Ricochet.

 Emeline Fuller - Sales Associate